Codecademy/docs/content/python/concepts/requests-module/terms/request/request.md

 ---
-Title: 'requests.request()'
+Title: '.request()'
-Description: 'Makes seven main kinds of request to a web server: get, options, head, post, put, patch, and delete; it can also handle custom HTTP verbs if needed, and returns a response object.'
+Description: 'Sends seven main kinds of request to a web server: get, options, head, post, put, patch, and delete; it can also handle custom HTTP verbs if needed, and returns a response object.'
 Subjects:
   - 'Data Science'
 Tags: